Data prep for time series¶

 Edit the Spark SQL query¶

-When you complete the Manual settings and click to open the Spark SQL editor, DataRobot populates the edit window with an initial query based on the manual settings.
+When you complete the Manual settings and click Edit Spark SQL query, DataRobot populates the edit window with an initial query based on the manual settings.
 The script is customizable, just like any other Spark SQL query, allowing you to create a new dataset or a new version of the existing dataset.

 When you have finished with changes, click Run to preview the results.
 If satisfied, click Save to add the new dataset to the AI Catalog.
 Or, click Back to manual settings to return to the dropdown-based entry.
 Because switching back to Manual settings from the Spark SQL query configuration results in losing all Spark SQL dataset preparation, you can use it as a method of undoing modifications.
 If the dataset has greater than 50% or more imputed rows, DataRobot provides a warning message.